Inbound Exchange at the Faculty of Fine Arts and Music

 Applications are assessed on a case-by-case basis.

-There are currently no exchange or study abroad places available in the disciplines of Music Theatre, Theatre (Drama), Animation, Screenwriting, or Film and Television.
+There are currently no exchange or study abroad places available in the disciplines of Acting, Theatre, Music Theatre, Animation, Screenwriting, or Film and Television.

 There are limited places available in the following disciplines: